How to Bake Beef Brisket: Step-by-Step Oven Recipe Guide

 Storage Secrets Every Spice Lover Should Know

 Proper storage preserves spice potency.
-Light exposure degrades paprika's carotenoids 47% faster than spices stored in darkness.
+Light exposure degrades paprika's carotenoids 47% faster than spices stored in darkness, as confirmed by Journal of Food Science experiments measuring carotenoid degradation under controlled lighting (J. Food Sci, 2019).
 Most volatile compounds degrade 3-5x faster when stored above 72°F (22°C).

 Effective storage methods: